-Located on the shore of Lake Saimaa, the fourth biggest lake in Europe, Lappeenranta is one of the Finns’ favorite spots to visit in their own country.
-Its main season is in the summer, when you can really enjoy what the lake has to offer, but the winter tourism industry has also been growing lately.
+Located on the shore of Lake Saimaa, the fourth biggest lake in Europe, Lappeenranta is one of the Finns’ favourite spots to visit in their own country.
+The main season here is the summer, when you can really enjoy what the lake has to offer, but the winter tourism industry has also been growing lately.
 The location is also important politically speaking, as it is equidistant between Helsinki and St Petersburg and is a bridge between Russia and the West.
 Most of the older buildings here were burned down in the mid 18th century, but the area has more than enough natural beauty to tempt you in.

-Tampere is one of the largest cities in Finland besides Helsinki, and it grew up as a center of industry in the country – earning it the nickname of ‘Manchester of the North’.
+Tampere is one of the largest cities in Finland besides Helsinki, and it grew up as a centre of industry in the country – earning it the nickname of the Manchester of the North.
 The industrial buildings have lately been put to new use as Tampere’s industries have shifted, and now they just give it a very gritty, cool feeling.
-Between the buildings and green space surrounding the Tammerkoski channel that runs through the city center, you’ll always have a pleasant spot to sit and observe the city’s flow – if you’re not freezing, that is.
-This is Finland’s major cultural hub outside of Helsinki, so you can usually enjoy anything from the local orchestra to one of their many museums or a great hockey game.
+Between the buildings and green space surrounding the Tammerkoski channel that runs through the city centre, you’ll always have a pleasant spot to sit and observe the city’s flow – if you’re not freezing, that is.
+This is the major cultural hub outside of Helsinki, so you can usually enjoy anything from the local orchestra to one of their many museums or a great hockey game.

 Raseborg in southern Finland, is a town where Swedish-speakers make up the majority.
 There are a number of things to see here, both man-made and natural.
-There’s a lovely neoclassical church and a couple of buildings by Alvar Aalto, plus the numerous streets full of brightly colored wooden houses to cheer you up on a dark day.
+There’s a lovely neoclassical church and a couple of buildings by Alvar Aalto, plus the numerous streets full of brightly coloured wooden houses to cheer you up on a dark day.
 On the natural side, given its location only barely on the mainland, this is a good jumping-off point to explore the islands in the Ekenas Archipelago National Park (Ekenas used to be its own town, and then merged with two others, Pohja and Karis, to form Raseborg in 2009).